marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 The schema states which elements are required and which are optional.
 It also shows the expected value type.
 For example, a title is free text, a theme is an IRI, a date follows the date format, and a distribution has specific subfields.

-## How We Describe a Knowledge Graph
+## Writing Metadata in Turtle Format

-Traditionally, people write metadata using a simple data language called **Turtle**.
+Metadata for knowledge graphs is often written using a simple, structured data language called **Turtle**.
-It looks a little like short sentences that a computer can read, such as:
+It expresses information as short statements that both humans and computers can read, such as:

 ```turtle
 @prefix ex: <http://example.org/> .